The Graduate Program

 Fellowships:

-All entering students are admitted with multi-year fellowships, known as Hofstadter Fellowships, which carry five years of funding (or four for those with Advanced Standing).
-Fellowship awards provide full tuition, 9 month stipend, basic health and insurance fees available through the University, on a yearly basis.
-Students are responsible for all other fees such as the student activity fee, one time transcript fee, international and University facilities fee, on a yearly basis.
+All entering students are admitted with multi-year fellowships, known as Hofstadter Fellowships, which carry six years of funding.
+The six-year package is obtained for those with Advanced Standing, as well.
+Fellowship awards provide full tuition, a 9-month stipend, and basic health and insurance fees available through the University, on a yearly basis.
+GSAS also provides five (not six) years of summer funding.
+Students are responsible for all other fees such as the student activity fee, one-time transcript fee, and international and University facilities fee, on a yearly basis.

-Students on such fellowships teach for three years (two if granted Advanced Standing), beginning in the second year.
-They do not teach in the first year and, usually, in the last fellowship year.
+Students normally teach for three years (two if granted Advanced Standing), beginning in the second year.
+They do not teach in the first year or in the dissertation research or writing year when they receive the Dissertation Fellowship from GSAS.
 In all cases, continuation of the fellowship is subject to satisfactory performance.

 U.S. citizens or Permanent Residents who are recipients of fellowship awards that include teaching or research responsibilities are required to complete the financial aid forms for the federal aid programs.
 Students must submit the Columbia University Application for Loan and/or Federal Work-Study and must have completed the Free Application for Federal Student Aid (FAFSA).
 The financial information contained in these documents will NOT alter the amount of the fellowship award from GSAS.

-Students have a number of opportunities to secure additional or substitutional funding:
+Students have several opportunities to secure additional or substitutional funding:

 Contemporary Civilization and Literature Humanities: Any student who has received the M.Phil. (the degree awarded after the successful completion of the oral exam) is eligible to apply to teach in the two central courses of Columbia’s Core Curriculum, Contemporary Civilization (CC) and Literature Humanities (Lit Hum).
 If appointed, the student will receive full funding for two and sometimes three years of teaching in the program, including a stipend slightly higher than those awarded to students doing departmental teaching.
 The selection process for CC and Lit Hum is competitive, but History Department students have traditionally received a significant number of such appointments.
 The student will also receive a summer fellowship (currently $3,000) after teaching in the program for at least a full year.

-These appointments will carry a combined stipend and salary of at least $29,350 or whatever the Academic Year Fellowship entails.
-Additional benefits involving tuition and fees vary, and will be described in individual offer letters.
+These appointments will carry a combined stipend and salary at least matching the Academic Year Fellowship.
+Additional benefits involving tuition and fees vary and will be described in individual offer letters.

-The student will also receive a summer fellowship (currently $3,000) for the summer after the second year of teaching in the program.
+The student will also receive a summer fellowship for the summer after the second year of teaching in the program.
 The program is subject-oriented and is, therefore, an attractive funding option for history graduate students.
-This funding can carry the student through the sixth or seventh years in the program.
+This funding can carry the student through the seventh year in the program.

 Teaching Scholars Program: Any student who has received the M.Phil. (the degree awarded after the successful completion of the oral exam) is eligible to apply to the Teaching Scholars Program.
 Students will receive a full Teaching Assistantship for the year in which they teach that will include tuition, facilities fees, stipend, and health insurance.
 Additionally, students selected will be awarded $1,000 for the summer before the year in which they are scheduled to teach their proposed course to support their efforts to develop and prepare the course and its attendant materials.
 The Teaching Scholar’s classroom assignment during the semester in which he or she is not teaching the proposed course will be determined by the department after it assesses its overarching curricular needs.